The Learning Experience

 Sustainability Science 200: Sustainability Living and Leadership

-SUS 200 will introduce you and your fellow residents to the multiple facets of sustainability, encourage you to experiment and live a more sustainable lifestyle and provide you with leadership training for promoting campus and community sustainability.
+SUS 200 will introduce you and your fellow residents to the multiple facets of sustainability, encourage you to experiment and live a more sustainable lifestyle, and provide you with leadership training for promoting campus and community sustainability.

 Sustainability Science 201: Making Change Happen

-Dr. Dripps previously served as faculty for Environmental Community of Students (ECOS) from 2008-2015, teaching a first-year seminar on Sustainability of Natural Resource and Earth and Environmental Science 112: Introduction to Earth and Environmental Science.
+Dr. Dripps previously served as faculty for the Environmental Community of Students (ECOS) from 2008-2015, teaching a first-year seminar on Sustainability of Natural Resource and Earth and Environmental Science 112: Introduction to Earth and Environmental Science.
 He also served as a faculty co-sponsor for the China and the Environment program for 2016-2017.